 Indicator of Health

-A stock exchange can serve as a barometer of a nation’s fiscal health, broadcasting the ups, downs, trends and shifts that are the benchmarks of a society’s financial infrastructure.
-According to financial website UpDown’s Investment Education Center, the symbiotic relationship between a society and its stock exchange can be synchronized to such a high degree that prognosticators and analysts can develop confidence that encourages more investing based on the previous performance of products and the health of the companies issuing these stocks.
+A stock exchange can serve as a barometer of a nation’s fiscal health, broadcasting the ups, downs, trends and shifts of the domestic economy.
+According to financial website UpDown’s Investment Education Center, the relationship between a society and its stock exchange is so deeply embedded that analysts can influence both the domestic economy or the stock market it relies on by signaling optimistic outlooks for even just one of the two.

 Sophisticated financial market systems require credibility and accountability if they are to function on behalf of businesses and investors as interested in ethics as they are in profits.
 For this reason, a stock exchange benefits from a formal structure upheld by rules, laws and regulations.
 Management and operational standards set by governments, bureaus and agencies overseeing stock exchange operations add authority and oversight to the institution, giving stockholders, investors and businesses checks and balances necessary for investor confidence.